Christoph-D/latex-unicode-math-mode/README.md

 latex-unicode-invert-buffer` revert all Unicode symbols in the current region/buffer back to their LaTeX equivalents.

-== Comparison to the `TeX` input method
+## Comparison to the `TeX` input method

 Emacs comes with an input method called `TeX`, enabled via `M-x set-input-method TeX` (see https://github.com/emacs-mirror/emacs/blob/master/lisp/leim/quail/latin-ltx.el).
 This input method is very similar to `latex-unicode-math-mode`.
-Pros and contras are as follows.
+Some pros and contras are as follows.

 `latex-unicode-math-mode`:

+- Pro:
-- Pro: Only active in math environments.
+  - Only active in math environments.
-- Pro: Has a .sty file to make pdflatex understand the Unicode symbols.
+  - Has a .sty file to make pdflatex understand the Unicode symbols.
-- Pro: Has `\mathcal` and `\mathfrak` symbols.
-- Pro: Has shorthand notation for common symbols such as `!=` for `\neq` and `==​>` for `\Longrightarrow`.
+  - Has shorthand notation for common symbols such as `!=` for `\neq` and `==​>` for `\Longrightarrow`.
-- Pro: Can convert/invert regions and buffers.
+  - Can convert/invert regions and buffers.
-- Pro: Customizable (customization group `latex-unicode-math`).
+  - Customizable (customization group `latex-unicode-math`).
+- Contra:
-- Contra: Very new and likely to change.
+  - Very new and likely to change.
+Expect rough edges and bugs.
-- Contra: There could be many bugs.

 The `TeX` input method:

-- Pro: Has been around for a lot longer.
+- Pro:
-- Pro: Covers subscripts and superscripts.
+  - Covers subscripts and superscripts.
-- Pro: Has auto-completion (thanks to quail).
+  - Has auto-completion (thanks to quail).
+- Contra:
-- Contra: All or nothing: Does not automatically deactivate itself outside of math environments.
+  - All or nothing: Does not automatically deactivate itself outside of math environments.
-- Contra: Does not work with pdflatex: I do not know how to handle Unicode superscripts in pdflatex combined with the `'` (prime) character, which is active in math mode.
+  - Does not work with pdflatex: I do not know how to handle Unicode superscripts in pdflatex combined with the `'` (prime) character, which is active in math mode.

-== Bugs
+## Bugs

 Due to the implementation, this minor mode will probably break your input method.
-If you do not know what an input method is or if you write in English or in another European language, chances are you are not using one.
+If you write in English or in another European language, chances are you are not using one.